15 Tips for Filming and Editing Marketing Videos

 The reason I’ve been blogging a lot less than usual is because I’ve been working on some exciting side projects here at WordStream, namely shooting and editing a lot of video (stay tuned in the coming weeks for more info).

-Many marketers want to get into video, but to say it can be intimidating would be an understatement.
+Many businesses want to ramp up their video marketing, but to say it can be intimidating would be an understatement.
 With so much to think about – from camera equipment and editing software to lighting a shot and optimizing audio – the barriers to entry can be high.
 Fortunately, the price of decent gear and post-production software has dropped significantly during the past 10 years, making now the ideal time to start producing your own marketing videos.

 In today’s post, I’m going to share 15 tips for editing and producing marketing videos, so grab a cup of coffee and get ready for a crash course in marketing video production.